 Or, maybe you have kids with very different learning styles and need to consider that during the homeschool class makeover?

-How your homeschoolers organize their classrooms and learning materials will depend a lot on how they learn.
+How your homeschoolers organize their classrooms and learning materials will depend a lot on how they learn and help you figure your must haves for homeschool room.

 Also, don’t forget to take into consideration your homeschooling learning method / style.